DylanMoriarty/moriartynaps/app/_posts/0000-18-02-command-carto-part-one.md

 visible: true
 ---

-{% include postimg.html imgsrc="posts/4-command-one/pile.png" class="inline-img__small" %}
+{% include postimg.html imgsrc="posts/4-command-one/secrets-min.png" class="post-image__first" %}

-Cartography work can be pretty messy.
-For every operation done, whether it's projecting, buffering, clipping, merging, etc. either a new file is created, or you risk having to repeating your process when later you notice an early data join didn't work.

-Even when everything does work out perfectly, new data will inevitably come along.

-Where we're going, we don't need visual interfaces.
+When we talk about Command Line Interfaces (CLI), we're referring to text-based commands for our computer.

+Think of it like playing one of those {% include tooltips.html face="80's text adventure games" tip="If you want to try it out yourself, the spirit of the 80's lives on in <a href='https://eblong.com/zarf/zweb/dreamhold' target='_blank'>corners of the web.</a>" %} where you have to enter "Move North" to explore.
+If instead you type "Prance Left", nothing will happen because the computer only understands very, _very_ specific inputs.

+Which is a pain.
+But! for GIS work it can be a godsend.

+It's not a cure-all for all GIS woes, but you can save yourself a lot of future headaches by having them now learning the magic of <i class="collecticon collecticons-star"></i>_Command Line Cartography_<i class="collecticon collecticons-star"></i>

 #### What we're covering here

 - What is a command line interface (CLI)?
-- How do you navigate around a CLI?
+- When is this a useful approach?
+- An introduction to CLI navigation
+- How to get setup to run GIS commands
-- Some basic CLI carto commands
+- Some basic CLI carto commands via Mapshaper

-{% include postimg.html imgsrc="posts/4-command-one/pile-2.png" class="inline-img__small" %}

-{% include chapter1.html %}1.
+{% include chapter1.html id="basic" %}1.
-{% include chapter2.html %}Command Line Interface
+{% include chapter2.html %}Why CLI?
 {% include chapter3.html %}

-{% include postimg.html imgsrc="posts/4-command-one/secrets.png" class="post-image__first" %}
+{% include postimg.html imgsrc="posts/4-command-one/pile-min.png" class="post-image" %}

-When we talk about Command Line Interfaces (CLI), we're referring to text-based commands for our computer.

-Think of it like playing one of those early {% include tooltips.html face="90's text adventure games" tip="If you want to try it out yourself, the spirit of the 90's lives on in <a href='https://eblong.com/zarf/zweb/dreamhold' target='_blank'>corners of the web.</a>" %} where you have to enter "Move North" to explore.
-If instead you type "Prance Left", nothing will happen because the syntax is very, _very_ specific.

-Which is a pain.
-But! it can be incredibly useful for a bunch of reasons:
+#### Repeatability

+A staple of GIS work is that almost every action either permanently changes the original shapefile, or you save another one.
+This adds up fast between projections, clipping, buffers, data joins, etc. If you realize you need to fix or update something from early on in the process, this can be a huge time drain redoing in QGIS or Arc.

+CLI's biggest advantage is that each step is written out and repeatable.
+You can make the needed tweaks to early work, re-run it and be on your merry way.

-#### Repeatability & Documentation
+#### Documentation

-Once you have it working, _it works_.

-If you notice that you forgot to change a attribute at an earlier step, you won't have to reopen QGIS and run through your whole process manually again.
-You can simply make the fix & re-run the prewritten commands.
+Hand in hand with repeatability is that you're incidentally creating perfect documentation for your GIS process.
+If you need to come back to a subject six months later you'll know exactly what you did and how you did it.

 #### Batch Processing

 If you want to operate over 100 or so files we can iterate commands over a folder of files.
 So, if we have multiple shapefiles, we can easily execute GIS operations over each of them.

+{% include postimg.html imgsrc="posts/4-command-one/pile-2-min.png" class="post-image" %}

 #### Mix & Match

 Want to automate more than just GIS operations?
 Perfect.
 We can bring in additional CLI to also fetch data from websites, or text operators to tweak csv's.
-We can also run scripts written in javascript, python, or whatever have you.
+We can also run scripts written in Javascript, python, or whatever have you.
 The world's your oyster!

 #### You become Neo